 To the annoyance of some shareholders, LexinFintech Holdings (NASDAQ:LX) shares are down a considerable 35% in the last month.
 The recent drop has obliterated the annual return, with the share price now down 24% over that longer period.

-Assuming no other changes, a sharply higher share price makes a stock less attractive to potential buyers.
+Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
 While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
-The implication here is that deep value investors might steer clear when expectations of a company are too high.
-Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
+The implication here is that long term investors have an opportunity when expectations of a company are too low.
+One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.

-This suggests that market participants think LexinFintech Holdings will underperform other companies in its industry.
+Its relatively low P/E ratio indicates that LexinFintech Holdings shareholders think it will struggle to do as well as other companies in its industry classification.
 While current expectations are low, the stock could be undervalued if the situation is better than the market assumes.
-You should delve deeper.
-I like to check if company insiders have been buying or selling.
+It is arguably worth checking if insiders are buying shares, because that might imply they believe the stock is undervalued.

 How Growth Rates Impact P/E Ratios